 While photographers documenting their own nations stoked nationalistic pride and patriotism, those working abroad generally served explicitly colonial purposes.
 As European governments seized territory across Africa, Asia, and the Middle East, their photographers documented sites they perceived as exotic and mysterious for audiences back home.
 The images popularized racist and orientalist notions of distant lands rich in history, peoples, and resources ripe for exploitation.

-Photography not only reproduces the world the that a photographer sees; it also reveals how they see it.
+Photography not only reproduces the world that a photographer sees; it also reveals how they see it.
 The pictures featured in this exhibition document the ideologies, biases, and aspirations of artists, patrons, and audiences in the nineteenth century.
 Exquisite Reality brings together landscape photographs made over nearly fifty years, from the first French missions to photo-document architecture in 1851 to surveys of Italian infrastructure made in the beginning of the twentieth century.
 Collectively they demonstrate both how photography was shaped by prevalent ideologies, and how it became a political force in its own right, illustrating as fact what was very often a selective political fiction.

 The works below are organized around four broad categories, each a quality evoked by the photographs: history, modernity, mystery, and travel.
 Such categories are hardly exclusive, however; you'll see a single image might use a historical building to frame a modern scene, or a distant landscape to depict an exotic scene.
 As you explore the exhibition, consider not only what these images depict but what senses they convey and how they shape what we as viewers consider what appears modern, or ancient, or exotic, or distant.